we-are-ida/jetpack-patch-system/README.md

 ## Description

-The JetPack Patch System allows you to check-in groovy scripts in the code base, which can be deployed to AEM.
+The JetPack Patch System allows you to check-in groovy scripts / ACS On-Deploy Scripts in the code base, which can be deployed to AEM.
 AEM can run these patches using a system that will never run a patch that was executed before, unless modified.

 A Touch UI overview screen provided insights in all patches and their execution state.

 # Pre-requisites

+Install Carve as Model Manager: https://jetpack.ida-mediafoundry.io/libraries/carve.html (We have a dependency to 1.1.0, other versions might work as well, but is not tested)

+### Groovy Console
-Download and install ICF Olson Groovy Console: https://github.com/OlsonDigital/aem-groovy-console#installation (We have a dependency to 13.0.0, other version might work as well, but is not tested)
+Download and install ICF Olson Groovy Console: https://github.com/OlsonDigital/aem-groovy-console#installation (We have a dependency to 13.0.0, other versions might work as well, but is not tested)

+### ACS On-Deploy Scripts
+Download and install ACS Commons: https://adobe-consulting-services.github.io/acs-aem-commons/ (We have a dependency to 4.3., other versions might word as well, but is not tested)

+1 or both of these projects need to be installed to have working Patch System.
+Both installed also works, if you want to support both Groovy Patches and On Deploy Scripts.

-# Patch Management
+# Groovy Patch Management

 Upload all patches to /apps/patches/<project>/<patch>.groovy
 * /apps/patches is a sling:Folder